Old Uyghur script

-The Old Uyghur alphabet was a Turkic script used for writing Old Uyghur, a variety of Old Turkic spoken in Turpan and Gansu that is the ancestor of the modern Western Yugur language.
+The Old Uyghur script is a Turkic script that was used for writing Old Uyghur, a variety of Old Turkic spoken in Turpan and Gansu that is the ancestor of the modern Western Yugur language.
 The term "Old Uyghur" used for this alphabet is misleading because Qocho, the Uyghur (Yugur) kingdom created in 843, originally used the Old Turkic alphabet.
 The Uyghur adopted this "Old Uyghur" script from local inhabitants when they migrated into Turfan after 840.
 It was an adaptation of the Aramaic alphabet used for texts with Buddhist, Manichaean and Christian content for 700–800 years in Turpan.
 The last known manuscripts are dated to the 18th century.
 This was the prototype for the Mongolian and Manchu alphabets.
 The Old Uyghur alphabet was brought to Mongolia by Tata-tonga.

 The Old Uyghur script was used between the 8th and 17th centuries primarily in the Tarim Basin of Central Asia, located in present-day Xinjiang Uygur Autonomous Region, China.
 The script flourished through the 15th century in Central Asia and parts of Iran, but it was eventually replaced by the Arabic script in the 16th century.
 Its usage was continued in Gansu through the 17th century.

+History

+The Old Uyghur script developed from writing traditions ultimately derived from the Aramaic script through the intermediary of the Sogdian script.
+Archaeological evidence indicates that early Turkic societies possessed at least two writing systems, one being the Old Uyghur alphabet, and the other being the Turkic Runic script.
+Both stem from Sogdian models based on the Aramaic (and later Syriac) alphabet.
+Sogdian communities active along the Eurasian trade routes played an important role in transmitting literacy to Turkic populations, and Sogdian writing was already employed for official purposes in the Turkic Khaganate in the late 6th century, as evidenced by the Bugut inscription.
+A cursive form of the Sogdian script that developed in the late 7th or early 8th century was subsequently adapted for Turkic languages and became the basis of the Old Uyghur alphabet.
+The script became closely associated with the Uyghurs, whose culture was strongly influenced by Sogdian merchants and religious communities.
+Variants of the script were employed for different religious traditions, including Buddhist, Manichaean, and Christian texts, reflecting broader patterns of script usage in medieval Central Asia.

+The Old Uyghur script was used extensively in the West Uyghur kingdom between the mid-ninth and early thirteenth centuries, and during the period of Mongol rule over the region, between the thirteenth and fourteenth centuries.
+Documents containing the script have also been discovered at Dunhuang and Khara-Khoto, written by the inhabitants of the West Uighur kingdom and their descendants.
+Some documents might be dated as late as the seventeenth century.
+According to the 11th-century scholar Mahmud al-Kashgari, the script was used for diplomatic correspondence between Kashgar and China and likely also for everyday administrative affairs among non-Islamic Turkic groups.